Aurora warehouse where 5 killed won’t reopen until next week

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+The visitation and funeral for one of the victims, Trevor Wehner, will be Wednesday in his hometown of Sheridan.
+Wehner, 21, was a Northern Illinois University business student.
+He was killed on the first day of his internship at Henry Pratt.

-Kokayi says the company will be reviewing security protocols and “assessing how we can enhance safety.”
+Kokayi said the company will be reviewing security protocols and “assessing how we can enhance safety.”
+The company also has committed to cover the cost of funerals, victims’ medical expenses and additional assistance to their families.

 Mueller Water Products owns Henry Pratt.